Huntington Ingalls Industries [HII] delivered additional Remus 100 Unmanned Underwater Vehicles (UUVs) to the Germany Navy, the company said Monday.

 The latest sale had HII collaborate with J. Bornhöft Industriegeräte GmbH, the exclusive provider of the Remus vessels to Germany-based customers.

-HII agreed to acquire Hydroid Inc., maker of the Remus line of UUVs earlier in 2020 for $350 million in cash.
+acquire Hydroid Inc., maker of the Remus line of UUVs earlier in 2020 for $350 million in cash.
 It was previously owned by Kongsberg Marine, part of the Norwegian Kongsberg Grupper defense and maritime company.
 The acquisition was finalized in March 2020 (Defense Daly, Feb.
 4).

 The Remus 100 UUVs were first designed in the 1990s by the Woods Hole Oceanographic Institution and Hydroid was spun off from there in 2001 to further develop and commercialize Remus.